esper-io/dev-docs/docs/home/console.md

 Until the device is rebooted, you’ll be able to connect to the device remotely using Esper CLI.
 After rebooting, you’ll need to re-establish the ADB connection.
 :::

-## Groups
+## Devices and Groups

-The **Groups** section enables you to assign devices to groups.
+The **Devices & Groups** section is now a consolidated experience, enabling you to manage devices and groups in one place.
+You can assign devices to groups or move devices/groups from one group to another.
 Once devices are assigned to groups, you can use a single command to perform an action on all the devices in the group.
 You can, for example, apply a Compliance Policy to all the devices in the group at once.

 ![Groups](./assets/NewConsole/GroupsTiles.png)

+We also provide the capability of “Nested Groups” now which is essentially a hierarchical structure of groups that enhances flexibility of taking actions for devices.
+Thus introducing two more concepts:

+* Parent Group - A group at a higher level of hierarchy.
+Users can create multiple parent groups at the same level.
+* Sub- Group - A group at a lower level of hierarchy associated with a parent group.
+Any action intended for a parent group will be cascaded to all sub-groups as well.

+By default, there will be an “All Devices” group which will be the parent group for any new groups created.Also, devices are automatically added to this group unless otherwise specified during provisioning via template.
+Excluding “All Devices”, five levels of hierarchy are allowed.

 There is a "Default" group called where devices are automatically added unless otherwise specified during provisioning via template.
 It is also used as the collection point when devices are moved between groups.